 John J. Huntz, Jr., age 56, has served as Chairman of our Board of Directors since April 2003 and has served as a member of our Board of Directors since January 1999.
 Mr. Huntz also serves as the Executive Director and the Head of Venture Capital at Arcapita, Inc., a leading international investment firm.
 Mr. Huntz has more than 25 years of private equity, venture capital and operational experience.
-Prior to joining Arcapita, Mr. Huntz worked from March 1994 through 2005 at the Fugua companies, most recently as Managing Director of Fugua Ventures, Mr. Huntz also served as Executive Vice President and Chief Operating Officer of Fugua Enterprises, Inc., a NYSE company.
+Prior to joining Arcapita, Mr. Huntz worked from March 1994 through 2005 at the Fuqua companies, most recently as Managing Director of Fuqua Ventures.
+Mr. Huntz also served as Executive Vice President and Chief Operating Officer of Fuqua Enterprises, Inc., a NYSE company.
 Mr. Huntz's prior experience includes, from September 1989 to January 1994, Managing Partner of Noble Ventures International, a private equity firm.
 From 1984 to 1989, Mr. Huntz provided financial and investment management as Director of Capital Resources for Arthur Young & Company, and from 1979 until 1984, he was an investment professional at Harrison Capital, a private equity investment subsidiary of Texaco.
-Mr. Huntz is well respected as a leader in private equity investing and has served as a member of the Board of Directors of the National Venture Capital Association and the Securities and Exchange Commission's Small Business Capital Formation Task Force Executive Committee.
+Mr. Huntz is well respected as a leader in private equity investing and has served as a member of the Board of Directors of the National Venture Capital Association and the Securites and Exchange Commission's Small Business Capital Formation Task Force Executive Committee.
 In addition to these national roles, Mr. Huntz is one of the leaders of the venture community in the Southeast as demonstrated by his founding and leadership of the Atlanta Venture Forum.
-Mr. Huntz also serves on the Board of Directors of Alloptic Inc., CardioMEMS, Inc. and Prenova, Inc. Mr. Huntz is a Board member of the Metro Atlanta Chamber of Commerce, a Board member and past Chairman of the Georgia Logistics Innovation Council, a member of the Commission for a New Georgia, member of the Advisory Board of Imperial Innovations (Imperial College - London), the Advisory Board of the MIT Enterprise Forum, the Board of Georgia Advanced Technology Ventures (Georgia Tech), and Board of the Entrepreneurs Foundation.
-He also served as Chairman of the Atlanta Botanical Garden and is past President of the Atlanta Chapter of the Association for Corporate Growth.
+Mr. Huntz also serves on the Board of Directors of Alloptic Inc., CardioMEMS, Inc. and Prenova, Inc. Mr. Huntz is a Board member of the Metro Atlanta Chamber of Commerce, a Board member and past Chairman of the Georgia Logistics Innovation Council, a member of the Commission for a New Georgia, Member of the Advisory Board of Imperial Innovations (Imperial College - London), the Advisory Board of the MIT Enterprise Forum, the Board of Georgia Advanced Technology Ventures (Georgia Tech), an